ksepehri/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As a last step, I normalized the image data because we always want our variables to have zero mean and equal variance whenever possible.
 This is so the optimizer has to do less searching to find a good solution.

+After some testing of the model, I improved the processing pipeline by performing histogram equalization and augmenting the data through rotation.

+![alt text][image10]

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.